dirklo/chart-library-lab/README.md

 ## Chart Class:

 Charts are single files that have an instrument and belong to an arrangement.
-They are initialized with a `@file` valiable for the filepath, and an `@inst` variable for the instrument string.
+They are initialized with a `@file` variable for the filepath, and an `@inst` variable for the instrument string.

 Charts will have an `#arrangement=` method to set the arrangement it belongs to.
 This should not allow for duplicated in the arrangement's chart list.